-Figure 10: Provincial Mobile Wireless Market Share, by Subscriber, 2020
+Figure 10: Provincial Mobile Wireless Market Share, by Subscriber, 2021

 Sources: see the "Fig 10 Wireless MS by Province" sheet in the Excel Workbook accompanying this report and the "Wireless" sheet in the GMIC Project-Canada open data sets.
-Our reporting on provincial market share by provider relies upon CRTC data which was not available at the time of publication.
-The above chart presents 2020 data; note that share split between national carriers has changed little from year to year.
+Our reporting on provincial market share by provider relies upon CRTC data.
+It has been updated using estimates for providers omitted by the CRTC's reporting.